Katarina Carroll: Career

 Carroll joined the Queensland Police Service in 1983, working in general duties, then as a detective in the drug squad, crime operations and ethical standards.
 She was awarded the Australian Police Medal in the 2008 Australia Day Honours.
 In 2014, Carroll served as Operations Commander for the G20 summit in Brisbane.

 Carroll joined the new Queensland Fire and Emergency Services in December 2014 as acting commissioner, and was officially appointed to the role on 1 August 2015.

 On 23 April 2019, Queensland Premier Annastacia Palaszczuk announced that Carroll would succeed Ian Stewart as Commissioner of Queensland Police upon Stewart's retirement in July 2019.
 Carroll was appointed Commissioner of the Queensland Police Service on 8 July.

 In October 2019 Carroll was named one of The Australian Financial Review's 100 Women of Influence in the Public Policy category.

 On 12 February 2024, Carroll was invited to address the Queensland Cabinet where she sought for more police powers to tackle rising crime.
 On 20 February 2024, Carroll announced her resignation from her position on 1 March 2024, rather than seeking an extension in the position.
 This followed the state's commission of inquiry into police culture and domestic violence responses, where it was "found 'that a failure of leadership' allowed this toxic culture to fester".

-On 22 July 2024, Carroll was announced on a three year appointment as the new chair to the board of the Queensland Reconstruction Authority, the state agency for disaster recovery.
+On 22 July 2024, Carroll was announced on a three-year appointment as the new chair to the board of the Queensland Reconstruction Authority, the state agency for disaster recovery.
 (This was discontinued by the new government in September 2025.)
 Additionally she was appointed by August 2024 to assist the Northern Territory Police Force to oversea industrial relations negotiations.
-On January 2025 she took up directorship with LifeFlight Australia.
+In January 2025 she took up directorship with LifeFlight Australia.

+She was appointed an Officer of the Order of Australia as part of the 2026 King's Birthday Honours for 'distinguished service to law enforcement, to disaster management response and recovery, and to the community.'